Settings for best results:

 B) Hyperfocal Point

-When you conduct landscape photography, try this; include foreground interest and focus onto the hyperfocal point.
+When you are photographing landscapes with a wide angle lens, try this; include foreground interest and focus onto the hyperfocal point.
 This maximizes the depth-of-field.

 Why not just focus on infinity with the smallest aperture available?
 Well, using the hyperfocal point enables the photographer to access a wider aperture.
 Other than that, a majority of lenses work better with the aperture opened up by on or two stops.